 There is fundamental difference between measuring only results vs. measuring activities which cause those results.

-Instead what is required is, to develop a culture to measure activities which leads to these results.
+Instead what is required is, to develop a culture to measure activities that leads to these results.

 For example, if the sales are going to come from adding new customers than what activities will give us new customers, spending on adding new customers becomes a critical factor?